Achievement Unlocked

-Achievement Unlocked is an Adobe Flash video game written by John Cooney in four days and published by Armor Games in 2008.
-The player controls an elephant who moves and jumps around a level with the goal of completing every achievement.
-Such achievements include finding hidden numbers, dying, or even doing nothing for a period of time.
+Achievement Unlocked is an Adobe Flash video game written by John Cooney and published by Armor Games in 2008.
+In the game, the player controls a blue elephant who moves and jumps around a level with the goal of completing all 100 achievements.
+These achievements include finding hidden numbers, dying, or even doing nothing for a period of time.

-Achievement Unlocked was recognized as commentary on "meaningless rewards" in video games and was featured in a book about must-play indie games.
-Two sequels were released in 2010 and 2012.
+The game has been recognized as commentary on "meaningless rewards" in video games and was featured in multiple books about must-play indie games.
+Two sequels, named Achievement Unlocked 2 and Achievement Unlocked 3, were released in 2010 and 2012 respectively.

 Gameplay

 While essentially a platform game, it has been referred to as a metagame as well as an "antigame".
 The game is a send-up of in-game achievements, still a relatively new concept at the release of the game.
 While a video game achievement is usually a meta-goal defined outside a game's parameters, they are the only goal of the game in Achievement Unlocked.

-Achievement Unlocked takes place on a single screen where the player controls an elephant.
-All the player can do is move and jump, and the game has various surface-level targets and obstacles, such as finding hidden numbers and avoiding spikes.
+Achievement Unlocked takes place on a single screen, with various objects such as spikes and lifts.
 These elements (among others) have to be interacted with in order to get all the achievements.
-For example, dying to the spikes, touching the hidden numbers in a specific order, and even doing nothing for a certain amount of time are all achievements that need to be completed.
+For example, dying to the spikes, touching the hidden numbers in a specific order, and even doing nothing for a certain amount of time are all achievements in game.

 Development

-Achievement Unlocked was developed by video game developer John Cooney, who completed it in four days.
-It was published by Armor Games and placed onto various flash game websites over time.
+Achievement Unlocked was developed by Cooney in four days.
+It was published by Armor Games and placed onto various Flash game websites over time.

 Reception

-It's been described as a "commentary on the proliferation of nearly meaningless rewards in games" and was featured in the book 250 Indie Games You Must Play by Mike Rose and The Game Designer's Playlist: Innovative Games Every Game Designer Needs to Play by Zack Hiwiller.
+It has been described as a "commentary on the proliferation of nearly meaningless rewards in games" and was featured in the books 250 Indie Games You Must Play by Mike Rose and The Game Designer's Playlist: Innovative Games Every Game Designer Needs to Play by Zack Hiwiller.
 Escapist writer John Funk questioned whether it was ironic to enjoy collecting achievements in a game meant to lambaste that mindset.

-Sequels

-A sequel, Achievement Unlocked 2, was released in 2010, with more rooms and achievements.
-Achievement Unlocked 3 was released in 2012.